facexteam/facex-tools-utils/README.md

 Some shell scripts.

 ### 1. kill_processes
-Tools for killing linux processes.
+Tools for killing Linux processes, especially kill all processes with the same name.

 ### 2. split_file
 Split a file into N splits.